 Linux Mint is one of the most popular Linux distributions.
 It’s known for its simplicity, stability, and ease of use.
 Linux Mint recently released Linux Mint 17.3 ‘Rosa’ with many improvements, new features and updated software that make it more stable and reliable.
 In this article, you’ll know what’s new in this release and how you can get it.

 Linux Mint is based on Debian and Ubuntu.
-After Ubuntu the second popular Linux distribution is Linux Mint.
-It has got this place for many of its features such as ease of use, stability etc. Due to its easy to use interface Linux Mint has always been recommended for beginners for folks who know nothing about how Linux works, such folks can start off their journey with Linux Mint.
-But Linux Mint is not just about its simple and easy to use interface but it is also powerful and stable that make it an strong choice of intermediate and advanced Linux users.
+After Ubuntu, the second popular Linux distribution is Linux Mint.
+It has got this place for many of its features such as ease of use, stability, etc. Due to its easy to use interface Linux Mint has always been recommended for beginners for folks who know nothing about how Linux works, such folks can start off their journey with Linux Mint.
+But Linux Mint is not just about its simple and easy to use interface but it is also powerful and stable that makes it a strong choice of intermediate and advanced Linux users.

 What’s New In Linux Mint 17.3 “Rosa”?